craigfurman/ansible-home/README.md

 Like any automation around personal laptops, snowflakes can be hard to avoid compared to servers.
 Since I last rearranged all the code, it's almost inevitable that a new machine will fail to converge somehow.

+Some variables are encrypted with Ansible Vault, so you'll need to supply the vault password, either by `--ask-vault-pass`, `--vault-password-file`, or by setting `vault_password_file` in `/etc/ansible/ansible.cfg`.

 ### Arch Linux